J. Michael Durnil: Professional career in higher education

-Dr. Durnil’s career includes over 27 years of experience in higher education and community activism, with 15 years at Roosevelt and eight years working directly with the President and board governance.
-Dr. Durnil served as Vice President for Governmental Affairs & University Outreach and Assistant Secretary to the Board of Trustees at Roosevelt University in Chicago Ill.
-While there, he was responsible for the creation, direction, and implementation of strategic activities with institutional image, communications, public relations, governmental agencies, professional associations, civic organizations and all other aspects of governmental and external relations for the University.
-He managed the overall operation and coordination of the activities of the 80-member Board of Trustees.
-From 2003-2005, Dr. Durnil served as Vice President for Administration and Assistant Secretary to the Board where he oversaw the overall direction and operation of the Office of the President, while also coordinating the activities of the 80 member Board of Trustees.
-As Campus President and Executive Officer for the University’s Albert A. Robin Campus in suburban Schaumburg from 2000-2003, Dr. Durnil directed the operations of the 3,200-student campus and developed and strengthened the overall University presence in the northwest suburbs.
+Dr. Durnil's career includes over 27 years of experience in higher education and community activism, with 15 years at Roosevelt and eight years working directly with the President and board governance.
+Dr. Durnil served as vice president for Governmental Affairs & University Outreach and Assistant Secretary to the board of trustees at Roosevelt University in Chicago Ill.
+While there, he was responsible for the creation, direction, and implementation of strategic activities with institutional image, communications, public relations, governmental agencies, professional associations, civic organizations and all other aspects of governmental and external relations for the university.
+He managed the overall operation and coordination of the activities of the 80-member board of trustees.
+From 2003 to 2005, Dr. Durnil served as vice president for Administration and Assistant Secretary to the Board where he oversaw the overall direction and operation of the Office of the President, while also coordinating the activities of the 80-member board of trustees.
+As Campus President and Executive Officer for the university's Albert A. Robin Campus in suburban Schaumburg from 2000 to 2003, Dr. Durnil directed the operations of the 3,200-student campus and developed and strengthened the overall university presence in the northwest suburbs.
 He also constructed a campus master plan that detailed a ten-year strategic plan for the campus.

 He has served on many municipal and civic boards, including being an inaugural Commissioner for the Arts in Arlington Heights, Illinois and as Commissioner for the Schaumburg Development Commission.
 He began at Roosevelt as the Dean of Student Life, and was soon promoted to Assistant Vice Provost for Student Affairs and then Associate Vice President for Student Services several years later.